+IV.B.1.b).(1)

-IV.B.1.b).(1) Post-doctoral fellows must be able to contribute to patient care in a way that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
+Post-doctoral fellows must be able to contribute to patient care in a way that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
 (Core)

+IV.B.1.b).(2)

-IV.B.1.b).(2) Post-doctoral fellows must be able to perform all procedures considered essential for the area of practice.
+Post-doctoral fellows must be able to perform all procedures considered essential for the area of practice.
 (Core)